CSC3170-2022Fall/project-team-1/README.md

 <img width="972" alt="Screenshot 2022-12-11 at 14 31 29" src="https://user-images.githubusercontent.com/90801772/206889785-1ef4b8d8-0247-4211-b135-7b6d78c353df.png">

+Click [[History of Database Design.md|here]] to see the history of the database design

 ## How to Execute

 1. Install an AMP package such as XAMPP.